-I’ll provide examples of CSS interview questions and answers which you could study in preparation for your job interview.
+I’ll provide examples of questions that you could study in preparation for your job interview.
 These will be some of the main things that employers ask potential employees during the interviews.
-We’ll cover everything from basic CSS up to CSS3 interview questions – all in the chapters ahead!

 Table of Contents